Basis of Presentation and Summary of Significant Accounting Policies

 know-howand whether this should be recognized over time or a point in time.
 The point in time has been determined with regard to the point at which the transfer of

 know-howhas substantially been completed and the customer has control of the asset and the ability to direct the use of and receive substantially all of the remaining benefits.

 Revenue from licensees of the Company’s intellectual property reflects the transfer of a right to use the intellectual property as it exists at the point in time in which the license is transferred to the customer.
-Consideration can be variable and is estimated using the most likely amount method and is constrained to the extent that it is probable that a significant reversal will not occur.
+Consideration can be variable and is estimated using the most likely amount method.
+Subsequently, the estimate is constrained until it is highly probable that a significant revenue reversal will not occur when the uncertainty is resolved.
 Revenue is recognized as or when the performance obligations are satisfied.

 The Company recognizes contract liabilities for consideration received in respect of unsatisfied performance obligations and reports these amounts as other liabilities in the consolidated balance sheet.
 Similarly, if the Company satisfies a performance obligation before it receives the consideration, the Company recognizes either a contract asset or a receivable in its consolidated balance sheet, depending on whether something other than the passage of time is required before the consideration is due.

 Revenue from licensees of the Company’s intellectual

 Revenue is earned (constrained by variable considerations) from the provision of research and development services to customers.
 Services revenue is recognized when performance obligations are either satisfied over time or at a point in time.
 Generally, the provision of research and development services under a contract with a customer will represent satisfaction of a performance obligation over time where the Company retains the right to payment for services performed but not yet completed.

 Research and development costs are expensed when incurred.
 These costs have been recognized as an expense when incurred.
 Research and development expenses relate primarily to the cost of conducting clinical and